Certified Peer Recovery Specialist Program

 Tennessee’s Certified Peer Recovery Specialist program provides State certification for individuals who provide direct peer-to-peer support services to others who have mental illness, substance abuse, or co-occurring disorders.

 After the training, there are a few more steps to complete before you become a Certified Peer Recovery Specialist.
 Complete Part Two of the application and you are on your way to becoming certified.
-If you have questions, the CPRS Handbook is a great resource.

 To renew your certification you must provide at least 25 hours of direct peer to peer recovery services each year and complete ten hours of continuing education trainings.
-One hour of continuing education must be in ethics.